Halloween Candy the Death of Your Diet?

 2. Stick with the real stuff – A little honey, maple syrup and coconut sugar goes a long way.
 Just limit your total sugar intake to 50 grams or less a day for adults.

 3. Beware of low fat and gluten-free labels – Often, they’ll contain excessive sugar or refined carbohydrates to compensate for the fat and gluten, including yogurt, cottage cheese, baked goods, and frozen foods.
 Stick with a single ingredient, whole foods to avoid the label trap, or read them carefully.

 Big Bite Pumpkin Truffles

-Warning – these bite sized rounds are addictive!
-Make a double batch and keep in the freezer for a fit pick-me-up anytime.
+Warning – these bite-sized rounds are addictive!
+Make a double batch and keep it in the freezer for a fit pick-me-up anytime.

 Date Caramel Butter Apples

 This will bring back the kid in you – in a fitter way.
 Raw caramel is made with dates, nut butter, and maple syrup.
 Super simple and delicious, making it the perfect coating for whole or cut-up apples.
 All raw!

 This double duty as a dessert or healthy enough for breakfast, the combination of sweet couscous, cocoa pumpkin, and coconut banana cream is the best of fall flavors combined.
 Fueled up!
 Everything is raw except couscous.